-This Pakistani Keema recipe is a quick and easy minced beef recipe that is perfect for busy weeknights.
-It’s cooked on high flame and is made with onions, tomatoes and whole spices.
-SO good.
+This Pakistani Keema recipe is a quick one pot and easy minced beef recipe that is perfect for busy weeknights.
+It’s cooked on high flame and is made with onions, tomatoes and delicious spices.
 It goes perfectly with other Pakistani recipes such as daal, jeera rice and kachumber salad.
 Don’t forget to add this green chutney to make a complete meal…yum!

 Today, I’m sharing one of my favourite recipes, Pakistani Keema.
 I’ve mentioned rice as a side for this keema above, but it goes really well with roti too or even poori.
 If you’re looking for a more gravy based keema recipe, then check out this Keema Aloo recipe on the blog.

 - One pot recipe: This recipe is fast, made in one pot, and doesn't need a whole lot of spices.

 - Using herbs: The trick to making this recipe taste amazing is what I call the green trio of South Asian cooking: coriander, mint and green chillies!

 - Secret Ingredients: I also like to add a little bit of butter and dried fenugreek (sukhi methi) as the finishing touches to this recipe.

 - Versatility: While it is very much a spicy Pakistani keema, I've used it in tortilla wraps, on pizzas, and even in pastas!

 To make this easy keema recipe, you'll need: